Trying to decide what to wear in Rome can be a surprisingly daunting task, especially if youâve never been there before!

 If you want to blend in, dress for the season, not the weather (within reason).

-For example, by early November in Rome, you’ll see trench coats start to show up on the locals–even if the temperature still only calls for a light jacket.
+For example, by the time the calendar rolls around to fall in Rome, youâll see trench coats start to show up on the locals–even if the temperature still only calls for a light jacket.

-You clearly don’t need to follow this tendency to the letter, but keep in mind when making your Rome packing list that the month you travel matters just as much as the weather.
+You clearly donât need to follow this tendency to the letter (this is an instance of what to wear being more about culture than fashion) but keep in mind when making your Rome packing list that if you’re hoping to do as the Romans do, the month you travel matters just as much as the weather.

 Many religious sights, including St. Peter’s Basilica, require modest dress.

-That means no shoulders and no knees for both men and women.
-Be sure to bring at least one church-appropriate outfit with you, and if you think you’ll be visiting churches and catacombs on more than one day, consider throwing a scarf or cardigan in your day bag so that you’re able to transform into a church-ready outfit in an instant.
+Be sure to bring at least one church-appropriate outfit with you, and if you think youâll be visiting churches and catacombs on more than one day, consider throwing a scarf or cardigan in your day bag so that youâre able to transform into a church-ready outfit in an instant.

 Comfortable shoes are an absolute must.